zcorpan/html-parser-book/manuscript/parser.md

 There's the doctype name (`HTML`), the keyword `PUBLIC` (which could also be `SYSTEM`), the public identifier (`-//W3C//DTD HTML 4.01//EN`), and the system identifier (`http://www.w3.org/TR/html4/strict.dtd`).
 (In SGML, the public and system identifiers both identify a DTD.
 The public identifier would be used by an SGML parser to look up a local DTD in a catalog.)

-Since the doctype is used for determining the document's rendering mode (see the namesake section in *Tree construction*), and since the strings are exposed in the DOM, the tokenizer can’t just skip to the first "`>`" and then emit the token; it needs to collect the public and system identifiers.
+Since the doctype is used for {% ref "parser", "determining rendering mode" %}, and since the strings are exposed in the DOM, the tokenizer can’t just skip to the first "`>`" and then emit the token; it needs to collect the public and system identifiers.

 What happens if you have garbage in the doctype?
 It depends on where that garbage is; stuff after the system identifier is silently ignored.
 Unexpected characters elsewhere will set the *force-quirks flag* and switch to the *bogus DOCTYPE state*, which looks for a "`>`" to end the doctype.